-Demerits issued by teachers will be submitted/recorded in the student's record in Gradelink and are cumulative throughout the year.
-Parents will be notified of the issuance of demerits by email; parents may also access their student(s) behavioral records using Gradelink.
+Demerits issued by teachers will be submitted/recorded in the student's record in FACTS and are cumulative throughout the year.
+Parents will be notified of the issuance of demerits by email; parents may also access their student(s) behavioral records using FACTS.

-- If a student accumulates 3 demerits will earn a lunch detention as a disciplinary measure. - If a student accumulates 3 additional demerits an after school detention will be assigned. - Students who continue to accumulate demerits will be subject to a school suspension.
+- If a student accumulates 5 demerits will earn a lunch detention as a disciplinary measure. - If a student accumulates 5 additional demerits an after school detention will be assigned. - Students who continue to accumulate demerits will be subject to a school suspension and/or corporal punishment.